 Proposition 2.
 Let A be a formula.
-The set VTST(A) of valuated thick subtrees of A is equal to the web of A.
+The set VTST(A) of valuated thick subtrees of A (up to re-indexing) is equal to the web of A.

 Direct, by induction on A. So, the desequentialization of a legal play on A together with a valuation is an element of the web of A.